 - when you share your woes, you’ll often find that pain shared is pain halved—or less!

-- a therapist can help you understand how you perceive the world and how you feel about people and things.
+- you will better understand how you see the world and how you feel about people and things.

-- a therapist can help you understand the stresses in your life and build better coping skills.
+- you will better understand the stresses in your life and improve your coping skills.

 What is it good for?

-- Tough life choices, complicated relationships, and problematic feelings like anxiety, depression, and anger.
+- Overcoming problematic feelings like anxiety, depression, and anger.

 Does it work?